AUSiMED Fellows Hall of Fame

 Paediatric neurodegenerative disease research fellowship at Florey Institute, Melbourne

-Amit receiving training in neuroscience research.
-After returning to Hadassah Hospital, Jerusalem he was instrumental in establishing an AUSiMED-funded collaborative project with the Florey Institute dealing with Vascular Dementia.
+After returning to Hadassah Hospital, Jerusalem Amit was instrumental in establishing an AUSiMED-funded collaborative project with the Florey Institute dealing with Vascular Dementia.

 Dr Foad Alsana